 Consider what that implies for a moment.
 Today's fantastic app concept isn't going to last forever.
 It must be preserved.
 The appearance must be kept current.
 In four years, the aesthetics and user experience you create now will most certainly be obsolete, or will no longer provide a superior experience.

-So, When Do Project Managers Need to plan for Redesigning an App?
+When Project Managers Should Consider Re-designing an App?

 Below are the reasons for redesigning the app:

 The most compelling reason to redesign your app is negative user feedback.
 These unfavourable feedbacks aren't commonly found on portals.
 However, if you look at the finest app review websites as well as the Apple App Store and Google Play Store, you can see how people are rating your app as the worst and greatest to use.

 The following points can help you identify red-flagged unfavourable feedback: